 10 Natural Laxatives for Constipation

-If you suffer from constipation you’ll want to understand the options available to you in natural laxatives.
-Our diet should already include foods that contain high concentrations of fiber and foods like yogurt that keep your intestinal flora healthy.
+If you suffer from frequent “blockage”, you’ll want to understand the options available to you in natural laxatives for constipation .
+Your diet should already include foods that contain high concentrations of fiber; foods like yogurt that keep your intestinal flora healthy.

 Natural laxatives are foods or herbs that allow you to cleanse your intestines.
-It’s important to different the two types of laxatives because one contains a much more powerful effect and may have certain side-effects.
+It’s important to differentiate between the two types of laxatives.
+One has a much more powerful effect and may lead to certain side-effects.

-By taking into consideration how they work as laxatives on the body we can distinguish laxatives into the following categories.
+By looking at how they work on the body, we can distinguish natural laxatives into the following categories.

 These are called purgatives, which are considered stimulants because they act on the intestinal muscle and have certain components that also act on the colon to stimulate defecation.
-They also work on your intestinal walls and boost the production of minerals and liquids and diminish the intestines’ ability to absorb sodium and chlorine.
+They also work on your intestinal walls and boost the production of minerals and liquids.
+Finally, they diminish the intestines’ ability to absorb sodium and chlorine.

 Negative side effects are based on the amount of time that stimulants act on the body.
-Once ingested they can work up to 8 hours.
-It is recommended that you take stimulant laxatives before going to sleep.
+Once ingested, they can work for up to eight hours.
+It is recommended that you take stimulant laxatives just before going to sleep.

-These are laxatives full of fiber that give volume to your waste, retain water and hydrate the walls of your intestine as well as help in the most natural way to promote intestinal muscle movement to help you go to the bathroom.
-These include soluble and insoluble fibers.
+These are laxatives full of soluble and insoluble fiber that give volume to your waste, retain water, and hydrate the walls of your intestine.
+They also help in the most natural way to promote intestinal muscle movement.
+This will definitely help you go to the bathroom.

-This type of laxative acts by increasing the amount of water in your intestine, softening stool.
-It’s similar to mechanics as they contain a lot of minerals and force your body to vacate the bowel.
-Cherries are an example of osmotic.
+This type of laxative acts by increasing the amount of water in your intestine, thus softening stool.
+It’s similar to mechanical laxatives, as they contain a lot of minerals and force your body to vacate the bowel.
+Cherries are an example of osmotic laxatives.
 The effects are strong and require you to drink large amounts of water and isotonic liquids to rehydrate.

 How to choose a laxative

-Among the most gentle of laxatives are mechanics, which include the following.
+Choosing natural laxatives for constipation will always serve you well.
+Among the most gentle of laxatives are mechanical ones, which include the following.